Vance County resource officer fired after surveillance video showed him slamming, dragging middle school student

 Surveillance video shows middle school student being slammed, dragged; viewer's discretion is advised:

 "We are aware of the incident that occurred at Vance County Middle School involving a school resource officer.
 We are deeply concerned by the actions that took place.
 School and district officials are working closely and in full cooperation with the local authorities to address this matter consistent with school board policy and state laws.
-The safety of our students has been and continues to be of the utmost importance to our district.
-Should you have further questions, please direct those to the Vance County Sheriff's Office."
+The safety of our students has been and continues to be of the utmost importance to our district."

+And on Monday, the school district said it will be changing its school resource officer policy with the sheriff's office.
+But during a news conference, they did not say what changes would be made.

+ABC11 is still waiting to hear from the district attorney's office whether the fired officer will face charges.
+However, DA Mike Waters has planned a news conference for 11 a.m.
+Tuesday at the Vance County Courthouse.